 1851 : unclear treaty for abused Island

-In 1851, when Spain and the Sultan of Sulu in the Philippines signed a peace treaty after three years of Spanish attacks, it seemed that the translation agency which they worked with didn’t feel concerned by the challenges of legal translation… How can one then understand that the Spaniards went away convinced that the Sultan had accepted their sovereignty, while the same Sultan considered that this was in fact a treaty between equal parts?
-And the story doesn’t stop there: in 1878, the same Sultanate signed an agreement with the British commercial syndicate.
+In 1851, when Spain and the Sultan of Sulu, in the Philippines, signed a peace treaty after three years of Spanish attacks, it seemed that the translation agency which they worked with didn’t feel concerned by the challenges of legal translation… Because of this lack of concern, the Spaniards went away convinced that the Sultan had accepted their sovereignty, while the Sultan considered that this was in fact a treaty between equal parts.
+The story doesn’t stop there: in 1878, the same Sultan signed an agreement with the British commercial syndicate.
 What was the problem?
 The English version described this as a sale, the sulu version as a rental…

 1889 : power or duty, that is the question

 In the Italo-Ethiopian Treaty of Perpetual Peace and Friendship signed in Wuchale in 1889, Article 17 states, in its Ethiopian version, that the African country would be «entitled to avail itself of the Italian government in its external relations».
 This version, written in Amharic, uses a verb expressing possibility; the Italian version, however, is a bit more restrictive: the verb in question expresses obligation.
 As a direct consequence : this formulation makes Ethiopia an Italian protectorate.
 As an indirect consequence : the first Italo-Ethiopian war.

 1967: a mistake that pleases (almost) everybody